spiralofhope/shell-random/live/bash-windows/README.markdown

 `\bash  --version`

-On Windows, you can learn the version of `git` with:
+On Windows, you can learn the version of `git` and the "Git for Windows" install with:

-TODO
+`\git  --version`